-- 3.1 Members will recall that at its meeting held on 2 August 2021 the Committee considered a report concerning a review of the Council's Cumulative Impact Assessment (CIA). - 3.2 Section 5 of the Act requires all Licensing Authorities to prepare and publish, every 5 years, a Statement of Licensing Policy that they propose to apply in exercising their functions under the Act. - 3.3 The Council's current Licensing Policy was agreed by Council at its Meeting of the 18 November, 2020 as an intermediate position to allow the then existing policy to roll over as set out, due to the existing difficulties created as a result of the Coronavirus Pandemic.
-The Licensing Policy was subsequently published and took effect as from and including 7 January 2021 for the 5 year period to 6 January 2026, although it was agreed that the Licensing Policy would undergo a comprehensive review in due course, when hospitality return to normal operation. - 3.4 Since the implementation of the Licensing Act, Councils have commonly exercised Cumulative Impact Policies as a means of placing restrictions on the grant of new licences and on applications for variations of existing licences within their areas.
+- 3.1 Section 5 of the Act requires all Licensing Authorities to prepare and publish, every 5 years, a Statement of Licensing Policy that they propose to apply in exercising their functions under the Act. - 3.2 The Council's current Licensing Policy was agreed by Council at its Meeting of the 18 November, 2020 as an intermediate position to allow the then existing policy to roll over as set out, due to the existing difficulties created as a result of the Coronavirus Pandemic.
+The Licensing Policy was subsequently published and took effect as from and including 7 January 2021 for the 5 year period to 6 January 2026, although it was agreed that the Licensing Policy would undergo a comprehensive review in due course, when hospitality return to normal operation. - 3.3 Since the implementation of the Licensing Act, Councils have commonly exercised Cumulative Impact Policies as a means of placing restrictions on the grant of new licences and on applications for variations of existing licences within their areas.
 The Policing and Crime Act 2017 amended Licensing Act 2003 so as to give the concept of "cumulative impact" a statutory footing with effect from 6 April 2018.
-The way in which this has been achieved is to give Licensing Authorities the discretion to publish documents, separate to their Licensing Policy Statements, which are termed "Cumulative Impact Assessments" (CIAs).
+The way in which this has been achieved is to give Licensing

+Authorities the discretion to publish documents, separate to their Licensing Policy Statements, which are termed "Cumulative Impact Assessments" (CIAs).
 Cumulative Impact Assessments were introduced as a tool for licensing authorities to limit the growth of licensed premises, both on and off trade, in problem areas.